 The trig is a four-legged steel structure with metal legs, mast and vanes.

-From the trig are some sweeping view over the ACT, including the Brindabellas, Weston Creek and Mt Stromlo (ANU Observatory), Black Mountain, Lake Burley Griffin, Woden Valley, the city of Canberra, Mt Ainslie and Mt Majura.
+From the Taylor Trig and summit of Mount Taylor are sweeping views over the ACT, including the Brindabellas, Weston Creek and Mt Stromlo (ANU Observatory), Black Mountain, Lake Burley Griffin, Woden Valley, the city of Canberra, Mt Ainslie and Mt Majura.

 Getting to the Taylor Trig